nealcaren/WhenAfricaAwakesPG/07-Our_International_Consciousness.md

-Wilson, Clemenceau, Lloyd George and Orlando want to stabilize their joint credit and commerce; when areas like the Belgian Congo are to be handed over to certain rulers without the consent of their inhabitants—then the paans of praise go up to the god of “internationalism” in the temple of “civilization.”
+Wilson, Clemenceau, Lloyd George and Orlando want to stabilize their joint credit and commerce; when areas like the Belgian Congo are to be handed over to certain rulers without the consent of their inhabitants—then the pæans of praise go up to the god of “internationalism” in the temple of “civilization.”
 But when any portion of the world’s disinherited (whether white or black) seeks to